Hubs-App/Hubs/README.md

-Hubs is a content hub application on Android.
-It provides the ability to write custom plugin to crawl artilces, images, or other content from internet.
+Hubs is a content crawler application on Android.
+It provides apis to crawl web content and display data.
+So you can use them to make your own crawler plugin (or 3rd party client) for any web service.
+And the most important thing is that with the help of these apis, you can also block the ads, clean up the content, and relayout the page.

 ## Installing Hubs

 We call the crawler plugin 'Hub'.
 You can browse Hubs in our Hub repository.
-Click the link of Hub on the webpage to install it directly or download it to your mobile to install it manually.
+Click the link of Hub on the webpage to install it directly, or download it to your mobile to install it manually.

-## Writing a Hub
+## Making a Hub

-You can write your own Hub with lua script.
+You can make your own Hub with lua script.
 We provide a simple [example](test_hub) that crawls articles from the [jandan.net](http://jandan.net/).
 You can run the [test_hub/debug.py](test_hub/debug.py) script to install it to your client application and see the effect.

 ### Config script